Kronark/Node-Compiler-Prototype/docs/LEXICON.md

 ## Main Space (also: "main")

-A main space is the **node space** representing the *entry point* of a given project.
+A main space is the **node space** denoting the *entry point* of a given project.
 It does not define a custom node and thus can not be instantiated.
 Formerly considered the "root space".